Everything you need to know about boiler servicing.

 What happens during a boiler service?

-• Clean the main boiler components such as the main burner, heat exchanger, flue and ignition pins.
+Cleaning the main components such as the main burner, heat exchanger, flue and ignition pins.

-If your boiler needs a small fix then the engineer will normally try to fix it there and then.
-If it’s a bigger issue or parts are needed then you’ll probably need to schedule another appointment to get your boiler fixed.
+If your boiler needs a small repair then the engineer will normally try to fix it there and then.
+If it’s a bigger issue or parts are needed, then you’ll probably need to schedule another appointment to get your boiler fixed.

-How much does the boiler service plan cost?
+How much does a boiler service plan cost?

-The boiler service plan costs £396, which covers your new boiler for three years.
-You can either choose to make this as a one-off payment when you buy your new boiler or add it on to your boiler finance package.
+Our boiler servicing plan costs £396.
+This will cover your boiler for 3 years.
+And you can pay for your plan either as a one-off payment, or add it to your boiler finance package’s payments.

 How long does a boiler service take?